Can a Bicyclist Get a Traffic Ticket For Biking With Ineffective Brakes?

-A Bicyclist Can Be Charged Under the Highway Traffic Act, Just Like An Automobile Driver, For Many Possible Violations Including Operating a Bicycle Without a Proper Braking System.
+A Bicyclist Can Be Charged Under the Highway Traffic Act, Just Like An Automobile Driver, For Many Possible Violations Including Operating a Bicycle With An Inadequate Braking System.

 Understanding the Braking Requirements For Bicycles Operated Upon Roadways Including Potential Penalties